Orillusion/orillusion-web/docs/guide/graphics/texture.md

 `WebGPU` currently supports the following repeat modes:

-- Repeat: default mode, the range beyond the range is resampled from `[0,1]` starting from the beginning.
+- Repeat: default mode, the range beyond is resampled from `[0,1]`.

 ![repeat](/images/repeat.webp)